With coach Lyn T. Christian MCC and therapist Nicole Lovejoy LCSW.

 How are therapy and coaching similar?

 Generally speaking, Nicole says her work focuses on helping clients overcoming fears and challenges which might be holding them back from having a more fulfilling life.
 The same can be said for coaches.
-Therapy and coaching are both empathetic environments of support where clients are stretched and nudged toward self-awareness and progress.
+Therapy and coaching are both empathetic environments of support where clients are stretched and nudged toward self-awareness, progress, and sometimes how to find your purpose in life.
 Therapy and coaching are similar in other ways too.
 They both are:

 - Governed by a code or ethics and confidentiality